alexandremartens/alexandremartens/README.md

 - 👋 Hi, I’m Alex
 - 👀 I’m interested in blockchain development
-- 🌱 I’m currently learning Web3, Solidity, JS, ReactJS
+- 🌱 I’m currently learning Web3 and solidity, NoSQL and database interactions
+- ✓ I have experience in Java, Python, ReactJS, Firebase, HTML, JS and Solidity
-- 💞️ I’m looking to collaborate on blockchain projecta
+- 💞️ Currently working on a blockchain voting project